rkaushick-neu/dsa/README.md

 This repository is for practicing data structures & algorithms for the INFO 6205: Program Structures & Algorithms course.

-## Leetcode 75
+## Leetcode
-Follow my daily Leetcode 75 Journey in 2025:
+Follow my Leetcode Journey in 2025:

 | Status  | Title                                                          | Topic          | Difficulty | Date        |